 Charities range from hospitals to universities to churches, and they exist to further the advancement of science, public health, helping the homeless, etc. Donations to these organizations are completely tax-deductible.

-Free eBook For Church Or Nonprofit Leaders And Administrators
+Free Nonprofit Startup Kit for Church or Nonprofit Leaders and Administrators

 Looking to learn more?
 Read about nonprofit donations and how to track them.